Claudia La Rocco

-Claudia La Rocco is a poet, critic, and performer who works as a columnist for Artforum and writes about books and theater for The New York Times.
+Claudia La Rocco is an American poet, critic, and performer who works as a columnist for Artforum and writes about books and theater for The New York Times.

 Education

 La Rocco graduated from Bowdoin College in 2000 with a degree in English.

 Career

 La Rocco began her dance and theater critic career as a general arts writer for the Associated Press.
 Beginning in 2005, she joined The New York Times as their dance critic until 2013.
 She founded thePerformanceClub.org, which won a 2011 Creative Capital/Warhol Foundation Arts Writers Grant and focuses on criticism as a literary art form.
 She teaches at the School of Visual Arts MFA Art Criticism and Writing program.